ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 must support the same identifier appearing in different groups within the same period.
 This is to allow multiple independent groups of data for a given contributor to be imputed as part of the same sample.

+Manual construction column should only be present if input records included the manual override value in a column (4.6).

 ### 3.2 Output Records